-Participants should carefully consider what printed information they will give to the policymaker during their in-person meeting.
+Participants should carefully consider what printed information they will give to the policymaker during their meeting.
 Individuals are encouraged to provide one or two documents.
 AIBS will provide participants with a digital copy of a handout on the importance of federal investments in the biological sciences that can be referred to during the meeting and left with the elected official.
 In addition, participants should consider bringing a handout about their organization or institution, or a policy-relevant paper that would be readily understood by non-scientists.
-In case of virtual meetings, participants could consider creating an infographic to share via the online meeting platform or share a digital copy of the handout over email after the meeting.
 AIBS policy staff can help you to select appropriate documents.